clulab/processors/README.md

 Christopher D. Manning, Mihai Surdeanu, John Bauer, Jenny Finkel, Steven J. Bethard, and David McClosky.
 The Stanford CoreNLP Natural Language Processing Toolkit.
 In *Proceedings of the 52nd Annual Meeting of the Association for Computational Linguistics (ACL)*, 2014. [[pdf]](http://surdeanu.info/mihai/papers/acl2014-corenlp.pdf) [[bib]](http://surdeanu.info/mihai/papers/acl2014-corenlp.bib)

+If you use `CluProcessor`, please cite this paper:

+Mihai Surdeanu and Christopher D. Manning.
+Ensemble Models for Dependency Parsing: Cheap and Good?
+In *Proceedings of the North American Chapter of the Association for Computational Linguistics Conference (NAACL-2010)*, 2010. [[pdf]](http://surdeanu.info/mihai/papers/naacl10-parsing.pdf) [[bib]](http://surdeanu.info/mihai/papers/naacl10-parsing-surdeanu.bib)

 If you use anything else in this package, please link to this github page.

 # Installation